 More About AWOL and Desertion

-- Types of Unauthorized Absences - There are three types of unauthorized absences (UA) while serving in the military.
-Missing Movement, Absent without leave (AWOL), and after 30 days, AWOL turns into desertion in some cases - not always.
+There are three types of unauthorized absences (UA) while serving in the military.
+Missing Movement, Absent without leave (AWOL), and after 30 days, AWOL turns into desertion in some cases — but not always.
 The difference between AWOL and Desertion typically is based on intent and what "important duty" the offender intentionally missed.
-In the Uniform Code of Military Justice (UCMJ) the articles 87,86,and 85 give further legal definitions and punishment ranges for the respective UA’s.
+In the Uniform Code of Military Justice (UCMJ) the articles 87,86, and 85 give further legal definitions and punishment ranges for the respective UA’s.

-- The 30 Day Rule - There is a bit of grey area within the services as to classifying someone as AWOL or a deserter.
+There is a bit of grey area within the services as to classifying someone as AWOL or a deserter.
 After 30 days, a military member who has been away from his/her duties will be classified as a deserter.
-Whether or not the members gets charged with desertion or the lesser offense AWOL depends on the circumstances of returning, captured, and the intention of leaving.
+Whether or not the members get charged with desertion or the lesser offense AWOL depends on the circumstances of returning, captured, and the intention of leaving.

-- Apprehension and Arrest - If a military member were apprehended by military or civilian police authorities while in an AWOL or Deserter status, the punishment will be greater and the deserter will likely be charged with several related crimes as well.
-However, if the member turns himself into authorities, the military will typically place a lighter USMC article of punishment on the offender.
+If a military member were apprehended by military or civilian police authorities while in an AWOL or Deserter status, the punishment will be greater and the deserter will likely be charged with several related crimes as well.
+However, if the member turns himself in to authorities, the military will typically place a lighter USMC article of punishment on the offender.
 But once again, it all depends on the circumstances of the offense.

-- What to do if You're AWOL or in Desertion Status - The best advice is to turn yourself into the authorities at your command as soon as possible.
+The best advice is to turn yourself in to the authorities at your command as soon as possible.
 The difference between AWOL and desertion can be significant with regards to your future.

 If you believe you know the whereabouts of someone who is AWOL or has deserted, you can report them to the individual service's Deserter Information Point, who will then determine whether or not the person is in desertion or AWOL status and take appropriate action.
 The DIP phone numbers are: